camunda-community-hub/zeebe-docker-compose/README.md

 ## Error messages during Operate startup

-During the startup of Operate, you may see error messages in the logs regarding failed connection attempts to elasticsearch.
-This is caused by a race condition where Operate starts before elastic search has completed its bootstrap process.
+During the startup of Operate, you may see error messages in the logs regarding failed connection attempts to ElasticSearch.
+This is caused by a race condition where Operate starts before ElasticSearch has completed its bootstrap process.
 Restarting the operate container should resolve the issue.
 ```
 # Example for the operate-simple-monitor profile
 docker restart operate